-It’s been said that WiFi Networks configuration is an art more than a science, we tend to agree with it as experience has taught us that a proper WiFi implementation solution requires a deep understanding of technology, use of WiFi network, and physical environment where the Wifi Network will be installed.
-Over the years we have installed hundreds of WiFi Networks solution, big and small, and each of them have had their own unique challenges, during and after the installation.
-As we became Wireless Network Experts serving NJ and NYC businesses with so many deployments and configurations we we developed our configuration best practices we' d like to share with you, hopefully they can be useful to you as you plan a Wireless Network for your organization.
+It’s been said that WiFi Networks configuration is an art more than a science.
+We agree with it, as experience has taught us that a proper WiFi implementation solution requires a deep understanding of technology, use of WiFi network, and physical environment where the WiFi Network will be installed.
+Over the years, we have installed hundreds of WiFi Networks solution, big and small, and each of them has had its unique challenges during and after the installation.
+As we became Wireless Network Experts serving NJ and NYC businesses with so many deployments and configurations, we developed our design best practices we’d like to share with you.
+Hopefully, they can be helpful to you as you plan a Wireless Network for your organization.

-The core and fundamental concept of WiFi is the broadcast of the network signal over the radio frequency, that in and of itself does not guarantee a reliable Wireless network configuration.
-For a proper WiFi implementation to function properly all network pieces, including the WiFi, must work in harmony, in this article we’ll concentrate on those related to WiFi.
+The core and fundamental concept of WiFi is the broadcast of the network signal over the radio frequency that in and of itself does not guarantee a reliable Wireless network configuration.
+All network pieces, including the WiFi, must work in harmony for a proper WiFi implementation to function correctly.
+In this article, we’ll concentrate on those related to WiFi.

 With that in mind here we go:

 As the saying goes, not having a plan is planning for failure, that principle also applies to WiFi designs, and part of the plan is performing a wireless survey.
 There are different types of surveys, and they each cover various aspects of the WiFi design, including SNR, predictive coverage, and channel allocation.
 Another critical part of the WiFi survey is performing a spectrum analysis to help determine if WiFi and non-WiFi interference are present.

 2. Access Points placement.